stevielum1/viral_canvas/README.md

 ### Architectures and Technologies

-This project will be implemented with the following technologies:
+This project is implemented with the following technologies:

 - Vanilla JavaScript for overall structure and game logic,
 - `HTML5 Canvas` for DOM manipulation and rendering,